 First, use the

-create command to create a Codemason application.
+mason create command to create a Codemason app.
 The CLI suggest default values, but you can override them as required.

 $ mason create getting-started-php Creating app on Codemason... ...
 Created application ...
 Created remote repository ...
 Added git remote codemason

-This command creates an application on Codemason for you and prepares a
+This command creates an app and prepares Codemason to receive your code.

 Push your changes to your Codemason Git remote.
-Our GitLab CI Runner will then build your Docker image and push it to the private registry, as per your build instructions in
+Our GitLab CI Runner will then build your Docker image and push it to the private registry, as per the build instructions in

 $ git push codemason master